neondatabase/website/content/docs/connect/connection-pooling.md

   - /docs/get-started-with-neon/connection-pooling
 ---

 Each PostgreSQL connection creates a new process in the operating system, which consumes resources.
 For this reason, PostgreSQL limits the number of open connections.
-Neon permits 100 simultaneous PostgreSQL connections by default with a `max_connections=100` setting, which is the typical default for this parameter.
+Neon permits 100 simultaneous PostgreSQL connections, by default, with a `max_connections=100` setting, which is the typical default for this parameter.
 A small number of those connections are reserved for administrative purposes.
 A connection limit of 100 may not be sufficient for some applications.
 To increase the number of connections that Neon supports, you can enable connection pooling.

 ## Connection pooling